apache/spark/docs/sql-migration-guide.md

     Note that, for <b>DecimalType(38,0)*</b>, the table above intentionally does not cover all other combinations of scales and precisions because currently we only infer decimal type like `BigInteger`/`BigInt`.
 For example, 1.1 is inferred as double type.

-  - Since Spark 2.3, when either broadcast hash join or broadcast nested loop join is applicable, we prefer to broadcasting the table that is explicitly specified in a broadcast hint.
+  - Since Spark 2.3, when either broadcast hash join or broadcast nested loop join is applicable, we prefer to broadcast the table that is explicitly specified in a broadcast hint.
 For details, see the section [Join Strategy Hints for SQL Queries](sql-performance-tuning.html#join-strategy-hints-for-sql-queries) and [SPARK-22489](https://issues.apache.org/jira/browse/SPARK-22489).

   - Since Spark 2.3, when all inputs are binary, `functions.concat()` returns an output as binary.
 Otherwise, it returns as a string.
-Until Spark 2.3, it always returns as a string despite of input types.
+Until Spark 2.3, it always returns as a string despite input types.
 To keep the old behavior, set `spark.sql.function.concatBinaryAsString` to `true`.

   - Since Spark 2.3, when all inputs are binary, SQL `elt()` returns an output as binary.
 Otherwise, it returns as a string.
-Until Spark 2.3, it always returns as a string despite of input types.
+Until Spark 2.3, it always returns as a string despite input types.
 To keep the old behavior, set `spark.sql.function.eltOutputAsString` to `true`.

  - Since Spark 2.3, by default arithmetic operations between decimals return a rounded value if an exact representation is not possible (instead of returning NULL).
 This is compliant with SQL ANSI 2011 specification and Hive's new behavior introduced in Hive 2.2 (HIVE-15331).
 This involves the following changes

-    - The rules to determine the result type of an arithmetic operation have been updated.
+    - The rules to determine the result type of arithmetic operation have been updated.
 In particular, if the precision / scale needed are out of the range of available values, the scale is reduced up to 6, in order to prevent the truncation of the integer part of the decimals.
 All the arithmetic operations are affected by the change, i.e. addition (`+`), subtraction (`-`), multiplication (`*`), division (`/`), remainder (`%`) and positive modulus (`pmod`).

     - Literal values used in SQL operations are converted to DECIMAL with the exact precision and scale needed by them.

     - The configuration `spark.sql.decimalOperations.allowPrecisionLoss` has been introduced.
-It defaults to `true`, which means the new behavior described here; if set to `false`, Spark uses previous rules, i.e. it doesn't adjust the needed scale to represent the values and it returns NULL if an exact representation of the value is not possible.
+It defaults to `true`, which means the new behavior described here; if set to `false`, Spark uses previous rules, i.e. it doesn't adjust the needed scale to represent the values, and it returns NULL if an exact representation of the value is not possible.

-  - Un-aliased subquery's semantic has not been well defined with confusing behaviors.
+  - Un-aliased subquery's semantic has not been well-defined with confusing behaviors.
 Since Spark 2.3, we invalidate such confusing cases, for example: `SELECT v.i from (SELECT i FROM v)`, Spark will throw an analysis exception in this case because users should not be able to use the qualifier inside a subquery.
 See [SPARK-20690](https://issues.apache.org/jira/browse/SPARK-20690) and [SPARK-21335](https://issues.apache.org/jira/browse/SPARK-21335) for more details.

   - When creating a `SparkSession` with `SparkSession.builder.getOrCreate()`, if there is an existing `SparkContext`, the builder was trying to update the `SparkConf` of the existing `SparkContext` with configurations specified to the builder, but the `SparkContext` is shared by all `SparkSession`s, so we should not update them.
 Since 2.3, the builder comes to not update the configurations.
 If you want to update them, you need to update them prior to creating a `SparkSession`.